Site-Centric Privacy

 About Ipsos and DotMetrics

-• Ipsos MORI UK Limited is a specialist research agency, commonly known as “Ipsos”.
-Ipsos is part of the Ipsos worldwide group of companies, and a member of the Market Research Society.
-As such we abide by the Market Research Society Code of Conduct and associated regulations and guidelines.
-Ipsos is also an approved vendor in the IAB TCF Global Vendor List which helps to ensure that we work closely with publishers under UK and EU GDPR rules.
+• Ipsos MORI UK Limited is a specialist research agency, commonly known as “Ipsos.”
+Ipsos is part of the Ipsos worldwide group of companies and a member of the Market Research Society.
+As such, we adhere to the Market Research Society Code of Conduct, along with all associated regulations and guidelines.
+Ipsos is also an approved vendor in the IAB TCF Global Vendor List, ensuring close collaboration with publishers under UK PECR and EU GDPR rules.

-• Fistnet d.o.o. (part of the Ipsos group of companies) is a solution provider of the DotMetrics audience measurement network tool which provides tailored analytics for online publishers commonly known as “DotMetrics” and an approved vendor in the IAB TCF Global Vendor List.
+• Fistnet d.o.o. (part of the Ipsos group of companies) is a solution provider of the DotMetrics audience measurement network tool, commonly referred to as “DotMetrics,” and is also an approved vendor in the IAB TCF Global Vendor List.

-When we refer to “we”, “our” or “us” in this privacy notice, it means Ipsos and DotMetrics, who are joint controllers of the personal/pseudonymised data collected for this aspect of the project.
+When we refer to “we” “our” or “us” in this privacy notice, it means Ipsos and DotMetrics, who are joint data controllers for this aspect of the project.

 Ipsos’ partners for this project:

-• Online publisher is a term used for publishers creating and uploading websites and/or apps, updating web-pages, and posting blogs online or is a company that processes and provides publishing on the internet.
+• Online publisher is a term used for publishers that create and upload webpages and/or apps, updating webpages, posting blogs, or otherwise processing and providing online publishing.
 The published content may include text, images, videos, and other types of media.

-• RealityMine Limited, provide the passive metering technology (via an app/VPN) we use to measure the behaviour of Ipsos iris panellists on multiple devices, across all major platforms; this only applies if you are a member of the Ipsos iris panel which you will have signed up to separately.
-For queries
+• RealityMine Limited, provides the passive metering technology (via an app/VPN) that we use to measure the behaviour of Ipsos iris panellists on multiple devices and platforms.
+This applies only if you are a member of the Ipsos iris panel, which you will have signed up to separately.

 About this Online Measurement study